 When it comes to paint, ‘Brilliant Black’ – a solid colour – comes as standard.
 The following metallic paint finishes add £750 to the final bill: Galaxy Blue, Typhoon Grey, Catalunya Red, Glacier White, Mythos Black, Siam Beige and the pictured Floret Silver.
 You can also opt for a £3,400 exclusive Audi paint finish, too.

 Audi e-tron interior review

-Step inside and you’ll find the e-tron oozes quality.
+Step inside and you’ll find the e-tron oozes with quality.
 From the vehicle’s comprehensive steering wheel and its futuristic gear selector to its lavish-looking dashboard trim.
-While there are a few plastic panels dotted around the cabin, the overall look and feel is luxurious.
+While there are a few plastic panels dotted around the cabin, the overall look and feel are luxurious.

 Move up to the instrument cluster, and there’s a customisable 12″ panel that resides behind the steering wheel.
-It’s bright, gives you all the information you require and is comprehensively laid out, whereby it shows your power usage, range, and speed among other things.
+It’s bright, gives you all the information you require and is comprehensively laid out, showing your power usage, range, and speed among other things.

 For an additional £1,450, you can add a head-up display, which shows key driving information without you having to take your eyes off the road.
 Here it’ll display your speed, indicate if you have safety assistant systems enabled – such as lane-keep assist as part of the £1,950 Tour Pack option – and display speed warnings among other things.

 Keeping with the theme of technology, the e-tron supports both Android Auto and Apple CarPlay, whereby you can connect a compatible smartphone with the MMI interface via one of the two USB slots found by the centre console.
 You can also connect wirelessly via Bluetooth, which unlike most of its competitors, is refreshing to see the inclusion of the AAC codec alongside SBC.
 The former transmits superior quality audio over Bluetooth and is the preferred choice for iOS users.